A Polynomial Decision for 3-SAT: The Search For Compatible Antichains

 where $v$ is a top and $\{t_{1},\dots,t_{o}\}$ are roots.
 Lift all the branches and obtain

-\end{enumerate} Call the {\em Linearized Closed Digraph} to the linear digraphs obtained after the successive applications of Lifting, Multiplication and Addition of a label Denote the Linearized Closed Digraph by $Linclsd$ . \end{procedure}
+\end{enumerate} Call the {\em Linearized Closed Digraph} to the linear digraphs obtained after the successive applications of Lifting, Multiplication and Addition of a label Denote the Linearized Closed Digraph by $Linclsd$ .

+Suppose that each linear branch has the cardinality $k$ and write each linear branch in $Linclsd$ as $Br_{i}$ as a short for $Br_{i}\times\{i\}$.
+Define the edges whose arrow is inherited by $v\Rightarrow u$. \end{procedure}

-We must show that a Linearized Digraph, spite being simpler than the set of chains, preserves compatible antichains in the sense that we do not create nor erase information about compatible antichains, Theorem \ref{BIJREL:thm}.
+We show that a Linearized Digraph, despite being simpler than the set of chains, preserves compatible antichains in the sense that we do not create nor erase information about compatible antichains in Lemma \ref{PROJ:lmm}.
+Recall that the vertices of either $\mathcal{P}$ and $Linclsd$ are pairs, a vertex in the closed digraph and a number.